 SESUR applicants - Stanford Students

 If you are interested in learning more or getting involved in one of these projects, you should contact the faculty member directly.
 This list is not comprehensive however, and many other projects are possible.
 Please visit this page often for project updates.
 Also, feel free to explore all our faculty research areas and contact anyone whose research interests you.
-For your reference, you can also view the Project Archive for an overview of previous year's submitted projects.
+For your reference, you can also view the project archives at the bottom of this page for an overview of previous year's submitted projects.